A young sikh man wearing a turban studying in a library, surrounded by books and other students.

 The thesis showed that local identity and experience are mediated through material, sensory and imagined cues, reflecting both the effects of urban change and the strategies of municipal and institutional actors.
 Drawing on sociology, urban studies, and museum studies, the research offered methodological, theoretical and practical contributions: adapting rhythmanalysis through a process-oriented understanding of place, theorising accommodation within senses of place, and developing a strategic blueprint for museums to engage equitably with new local contexts, disseminated via an online resource for professionals.

-Staging Fashion, Imagining the City: Fashion Exhibitions and Urban Modernity at the Museum of London and Beyond, 1973–2026
+Staging Fashion, Imagining the City: Fashion Exhibitions and Urban Modernity at London Museum and Beyond, 1973–2026

 By Dr Jihane Dyer